cdiasperera/YelpCamp/README.md

 - [ ] _Email_
 - [ ] Password reset
 - [ ] Image upload with multer and cloudinary
+- [ ] Cookies to keep user logged in
 - [ ] Migration/upgrade to Bootstrap 4 from Bootstrap 3
 - [ ] _Redesign Register/Login form to fit better on mobile_
 - [ ] _Make responsive in general_